-Ketto is a crowdfunding platform which raises funds for various categories like NGOs, non-profits and is also used to support creative as well as personal causes.
+2) Ketto Ketto is a crowdfunding platform which raises funds for various categories like NGOs, non-profits and is also used to support creative as well as personal causes.
 It was founded in 2012, and it is based in Mumbai.
-The platform fee is 6% while the upfront fee for setting up a campaign is over Rs.
-2000.
+The platform fee ranges from 0 to 5%

 BitGiving is another platform which raises funds for various causes from disaster management to financing the farmers and various personal causes.
 It allows you to Post stories about your experience with crowdfunding and shares other's experiences in this as well.
 It is completely free to start a campaign here.
 The platform fee varies between 6-10%.

 ImpactGuru is a venture which was incubated in Harvard's Innovation Lab’s Venture Initiation Program in the USA.
 It started in 2014, and it is used to fund various causes ranging from donation-based to reward-based, personal or a cause, they have it all covered.
-All you have to pay is the platform fee of 5%.
+All you have to pay is the platform fee of 0 to 8%.

 DreamWallets is a Jaipur based crowdfunding startup which has many campaigns ranging in many categories such as Music, photography, food, fashion, environment and much more.
 They began their operations in July 2015.
 Start your campaign for free and just pay a platform fee of 5-9% after raising funds.

 Catapooolt is a crowd engagement platform mainly to support Music, Arts, Movies and other technologically backed projects.
 It is an organization based in Mumbai.
 It began in 2012.
 This platform charges Rs.
-1499 as an upfront fee and additional 10% of total funds raised.9) Start51
+1499 as upfront fee and additional 10% of total funds raised.

 Start51 is for those special people who want to transform their ideas into reality.
 They keep their agenda simple, to get funds to people who want to bring their ideas to reality.
-List your idea for free and just pay the platform 5% of the funds raised.10) TheHotStart
+List your idea for free and just pay the platform 5% of the funds raised.

 The last on this list of top crowdfunding platforms is TheHotStart.
 Launched in 2014, this platform has raised up to 50lakh in funding for their projects.
 It mainly targets the people present in the creative industry.
 You can start your project for free here and pay 10% of funds raised.